Shalika germs for tamely ramified elements in $GL_n$: The elliptic Hall algebra

 Where $\bigwedge^\bullet(-\frac{X}{z})=\sum_{k=0}^\infty \frac{h_k}{z^k}$.
 Here the contours are concentric circles in the prescribed order and are contained between the poles $0,x_1,\ldots,\infty$, see e.g. \cite{NegutOps, NegutKTheory} for details.

-Now the plethystic operator at $t=1$ becomes just the identity, so that this is a multiplication operator. \end{proof} \begin{remark} We note that this Proposition is conjectured in \cite{BergeronNotes,BergeronSurvey}. \end{remark} \begin{remark} The operators $P_{1,n}, n\in \Z$ can be described as follows, see e.g. \cite{BergeronSurvey}.
+Now the plethystic operator at $t=1$ becomes just the identity, so that this is a multiplication operator. \end{proof} \begin{remark} We note that this Proposition is conjectured in \cite{BergeronNotes,BergeronSurvey}. \end{remark} \begin{remark} The operators $P_{1,n}, n\in \N$ can be described as follows, see e.g. \cite{BergeronSurvey}.
 In plethystic notation, their action on the Fock space is given by where by $|_{z^i}$ we mean extracting the coefficient of $z_i$ in this series.
 At $t=1$ this becomes just multiplication by $e_n$.
+In general when $n\in \Z$, the limits of $P_{1,n}$ are still multiplication operators by above.
 It is however not true that the algebra generated by these operators over $\Z[q_1^\pm, q_2^\pm]$ is all of $\cE^{\geq}$ anymore. \end{remark} In addition to the $P_{m,n}$ we want to understand the elements $E_{km,kn}:=\varphi_{m/n}(e_k)$ from \cite{SVCherednik,SVKTheory,NegutPieri} in the limit $t\to 1$. \begin{proposition} Suppose that $m,n>0$ and $gcd(m,n)=1$.
 At $t=1$ the operator $\varphi_{m/n}(e_k)|_{t=1}$ becomes a multiplication operator by the symmetric function:

 Here $D$ is a Dyck path in $(km\times kn)$ rectangle below the diagonal, $\area(D)$ is the area between $D$ and the diagonal, and $e_D:=\prod_{\text{horizontal steps $h_i(D)$ of } D}e_{h_i(D)}$. \end{proposition} \begin{proof} Given Proposition \ref{prop:multops}, this is \cite[Eq.
-(4.5.4)]{BergeronNotes} (see also \cite{BGLX}). \end{proof} \begin{remark} In fact, according to \cite{FJMM} while the construction of the limit $t=q_3\to 1$ of the algebra $\cE$ is independent of our choice in $q_1,q_2,q_3$, the construction of the Fock representation $\cF$ naturally breaks the symmetry (in physics, this is related to the threefold symmetry of the refined topological vertex).
+(4.5.4)]{BergeronSurvey} (see also \cite{BGLX}). \end{proof} \begin{remark} In fact, according to \cite{FJMM} while the construction of the limit $t=q_3\to 1$ of the algebra $\cE$ is independent of our choice in $q_1,q_2,q_3$, the construction of the Fock representation $\cF$ naturally breaks the symmetry (in physics, this is related to the threefold symmetry of the refined topological vertex).
 The action of the skein algebra of the torus on that of the solid torus made explicit in \cite{MS} corresponds to the $q_2=(qt)^{-1}\to 1$ limit, and can be thought of as a ''rotation" of our representation by $120$ degrees. \end{remark}